SSD2015/Lab1-TeamGuro/UseCases.md

 - The game end, so all students return to lobby.

 ###Use Case 10 : TEACHER ADD MORE QUESTIONS
-- Teacher log in.
+- Teacher logs in.
-- Teacher select teacher mode.
+- Teacher selects teacher mode.
-- Teacher select the topic the teacher wants to add a question.
+- Teacher selects the topic the teacher wants to add a question.
-- Teacher click to add the question.
+- Teacher clicks to add the question.
-- Teacher fill in the question and the correct answer.
+- Teacher fills in the question and the correct answer.
-- Teacher submit to add the question.
+- Teacher submits to add the question.
 - The question is added to the topics.